DEFCON-21/nigga_quotes/README.md

 quotes collection for the niggalations app

-copy the following Json tempplate and add the content to the top of the list. number is in ascending order.
+copy the following Json tempplate and add the content to the top of the list.\n number is in ascending order.

 --new quote number >previous quote number>older quote number
 ##
-{
+{\n
-"quotation":"",
+"quotation":"", \n
-"author":"",
+"author":"",\n
-"number":""
+"number":""\n
 },